TSGECO/tsg/README.md

 # TSG - Transcript Segment Graph

 TSG is a Rust library and command-line tool for creating, manipulating, and analyzing transcript segment graphs.
-It provides a comprehensive framework for modeling segmented transcript data, analyzing alternative splicing events, and working with genomic structural variants.
+It provides a comprehensive framework for modeling segmented transcript data, analyzing non-linear splicing events, and working with genomic structural variants.

 ## Features